Last Update: September 2020

 I received a few reactions saying that Rendang is a stew and not a curry, because it’s simmered slowly and is low on liquid.
 Well, I never actually said that Rendang is a curry, although I do see a lot of similarities.
 Anyhow, it’s just semantics, whether it’s a stew or a curry or a combination.
 At least, everyone agreed that Rendang is delicious and deserves its no.1 ranking, whoohoo!

-Is your favorite in my “Top 39 Best Food in South East Asia”?
+Did your favorite dish make it into my “Top 39 Best Food in South East Asia”?
 Do you feel it’s ranked too low or even missing?
 It’s my list, but please, do speak your mind in the comments below.